airsplay/lxmert/README.md

 |GQA   | 32  | 1e-5   | 4   | Yes |
 |NLVR2 | 32  | 5e-5   | 4   | No  |

-Although the fine-tuning processes are almost the same except for these different hyper-parameters, we next provide descriptions for each dataset to take care of all details.
+Although the fine-tuning processes are almost the same except for different hyper-parameters, we provide descriptions for each dataset to take care of all details.
 ### VQA
 #### Fine-tuning
 * Please make sure the LXMERT pre-trained model is either [downloaded](#pre-trained-models) or [pre-trained](#pre-training).